AppsLab-sk/curriculum-2023-2024/3_rocnik/Questoverflow.md

 - As a user, after I enter the guild hash code and am not a member of any other guild, I want to receive a confirmation of my request, so that I am aware that my joining process is successful.
 - As a user, after I successfully join a new guild, I want to be redirected to my new guild's board, so that I can start participating in the guild activities immediately.

-### Feature: Dashboard (BONUS)

-- As a user, I want to log in to the system so that I can access my personalized dashboard on my home page.
-- As a user, I want to see my total accumulated reward points prominently displayed on my dashboard so that I can keep track of my progress.
-- As a user, I want to see my current level on the dashboard so that I know my standing in the gamified system.
-- As a user, I want to see a list of my active quests on the dashboard so that I can easily access and manage them.
-- As a user, I want to see a list of my completed quests on the dashboard so that I can track my achievements.
-- As a user, I want to see the recent activities of my guild on the dashboard so that I can stay updated with my guild’s progress.
-- As a user, I want to see my guild's name and the guild members on my dashboard so that I can quickly access my guild's details.

 ### Guild Leaderboard and Competition (BONUS)

 - As a new guild member, I want to be able to contribute reward points to my guild so that our guild can climb the leaderboard.